-LCP policies that prohibit degradation of ocean views from Highway 101.
-This project site is of particular importance because the site is one of the last remaining undeveloped parcels in South Palisades.
+ocean views from Highway 101.
+And in fact, it is unclear if the policies of the LCP were appropriately applied to these other subdivisions, nor if the expectations at the time of review of these other subdivisions were actually borne out as built.
+This project site is of particular importance because the site is the last undeveloped blufftop property of this size along Highway 101 in the City, and thus it currently provides an important visual respite from surrounding development that in some cases blocks views towards the ocean.
 Because the project site is currently vacant, almost any development on the lot will have some impact on views.
 LCP Policy D-23, which prohibits any reduction in blue water views, does provide an exception for residential uses where no other use is feasible.
-However, the proposed project fails to take all of the steps necessary in order to ensure that views are preserved to the maximum extent feasible.
+However, the proposed project fails to take all of the steps necessary to ensure that views are preserved to the maximum extent feasible.
 The LCP requires further height modifications to ensure that development reduces degradation of scenic overviews.

-The view analysis provided by the Applicant demonstrates that if no structures were allowed to rise above the line of sight from Highway 101 to the bluff edge, thus avoiding all view blockage, only the 10 most landward lots could be developed with 15-foot tall structures and a moderate amount of grading.
-However, this would leave approximately 60% of the property undeveloped and would not be consistent with the medium-density residential development that the LCP envisions for South Palisades.
+The view analysis provided by the Applicant demonstrates that if no structures were allowed to rise above the line of sight from Highway 101 to the bluff edge, thus avoiding all view blockage, only the ten most landward lots could be developed with 15-foot tall structures and a moderate amount of grading.
+However, this would leave approximately 60% of the property undeveloped and would not allow development of the nature envisioned by the Applicant.
 The view analysis shows that significant grading, up to a depth of approximately 12 feet on some lots, would be required to develop the remaining portion of the property such that virtually no blue water view blockage from Highway 101 would occur.
-Such significant grading, however, would require massive retaining walls, pose significant design challenges, and would cause a large disturbance to the environment.
+Such significant grading, however, would require large retaining walls, pose significant design challenges, and would cause a large disturbance to the environment.
 Thus such a design is not a feasible option.